marijnh/Eloquent-JavaScript/00_intro.md

 {{index "while loop", loop, braces}}

 This version gives us a few more improvements.
-Most importantly, there is no need to specify the way we want the program to jump back and forth anymore.
+Most important, there is no need to specify the way we want the program to jump back and forth anymore.
 The `while` construct takes care of that.
 It continues executing the block (wrapped in braces) below it as long as the